jhudsl/tidyversecourse/docs/01-intro.md

 ## Case Studies

 Throughout this specialization, we're going to make use of a number of case studies from [Open Case Studies](https://opencasestudies.github.io/) to demonstrate the concepts introduced in the course.
-We'll make use of the same case studies throughout the specialization, so that you only have to learn the context - which we'll introduce here - once.
-This continuity will allow you to focus on the concepts and skills being taught while working with interesting data.
+We will generally make use of the same case studies throughout the specialization, providing continuity to allow you focus on the concepts and skills being taught (rather than the context) while working with interesting data.
 These case studies aim to address a public-health question and all of them use real data.

 ### Case Study #1: Health Expenditures

-Health policy in the States is complicated, and several forms of healthcare coverage existed in the United States of America, including both federal government-led healthcare policy, and private insurance company.
-Before making any inference about the relationship between health condition and health policy, it is important for us to have a general idea about healthcare economics in the States.
-Thus, we are interested in getting sense of the health expenditure, including healthcare coverage and healthcare spending, across States.
+Health policy in the United States of America is complicated, and several forms of healthcare coverage exist, including that of federal government-led healthcare programs and that of private insurance companies.
+We are interested in getting sense of the health expenditure, including healthcare coverage and healthcare spending, across the United States.
 More specifically, the questions are:

 1. Is there a relationship between healthcare coverage and healthcare spending in the United States?